-Batch processing multiple images inside Capture One gives you a new export tab, which lets you choose one of two processing options inside NoNoise AI.
+Batch processing multiple images inside Capture One gives you a new export tab, which lets you choose one of two processing options inside NoNoise Al.

-- operations, and cropping.
-When you have finished with your edits, click Done.
-NoNoise will then apply all of the edits to each image in the group, and return you to Capture One. - Pause on All Photos: This option lets you sequentially edit the images in the batch.
+• Pause on All Photos: This option lets you sequentially edit the images in the batch.
 NoNoise will open each image in the main window, where you can process it as desired.
 When you are finished editing with one photo, click Done, and NoNoise will save that photo and open the next one, with the previous photo's NoNoise settings applied.
 (You can reset any or all of those settings as desired.)
 When you have finished editing the last photo in the group, clicking Done will save the image, close NoNoise and return you to Capture One.